leormsbee/proj-portfolio/023_cw-advanced-git/advanced-git.md

 9 - Use ```git reset [remote/branch or commit id] --hard``` to delete your work and match a branch or commit id
   - Stay on your branch from question 8.
 Run git status to confirm you have uncommitted work.
-  - Let us say that we want to throw away our work in progress, and make our branch match the develop branch exactly.
+  - Let us say that we want to throw away our work in progress, and make our branch match the master branch exactly.
   - Run ```git reset [remote/master] --hard```
   - This will throw away (permanently) all work on our current branch, and make our current branch match the remote/master branch exactly.
   - Run git log to confirm that your branch now matches the master branch exactly.
   - Paste the output of your log below this line:

-  - This command is especially useful to remove any work we committed directly to our develop or master branches.
+  - This command is especially useful to remove any work we committed directly to or master branches.
 It ensures that our branch is fully corrected.

 ## Submitting your assignment
 ### Step 1